-At Siemens, we believe that a perfect place for learning is one where students, staff, and faculty all feel they are safe, secure, and comfortable, so they can focus on the core mission of education.
+At Siemens, we believe that a perfect place for learning is one where students, staff, faculty, and parents all feel they are safe, secure, and comfortable, so they can focus on the core mission of education.
 Today, this is a bigger challenge and a bigger responsibility than ever.